 Relc raised his eyebrows while Erin struggled not to throttle him.
 Klbkch glanced sideways at Erin and then back to his drink.

 “And?
 Um, what do the human cities do?”

 “Who knows?
 They’re Humans.
 We have an okay relationship with them.
-They don’t come over here and stomp on our eggs, and we don’t eat them.”
+They don’t come over here and stomp on our tails, and we don’t eat them.”